Admer456/ioq3-burek/README.md

 ![BurekTech 'logo'](https://i.imgur.com/uhxkRl8.png)

-Specialised version of idTech 3 (precisely [ioquake3](https://github.com/ioquake/ioq3)) for standalone game development.
+Specialised version of idTech 3 (precisely [ioquake3](https://github.com/ioquake/ioq3)) for development of retro shooters and retro immersive sims.

-## Features

-  * Nothing really significant so far :p
+## Features, limits and changes

+  * Max visible entities: 1024 (from 256)
+  * Max refentities/render entities: 65k (from 1024)
+  * Most of the game library is rewritten in C++
+  * Player-entity interaction with the 'use' key
+  * Complex entity events with multiple parameters

 ## Plans

 #### For programmers
   * Rewrite game library in C++
   * Rewrite client library in C++
-  * Merge UI library with the client library
+  * Rewrite UI library in C++

 #### For non-programmers
   * Terrain system